jdlib/JDBX/UserGuide.md

         .requireCount(1)  // throws an Exception if update count != 1
         .requireValue();  // throws an Exception if returned col value is null

-For step 1 there are alternative ways to specify the returned columns, for instance by using column indexes or names:
+For step 1 there are alternative ways to specify the returned columns, for instance by using column numbers or names:

     stmt.createUpdate(sql).returnCols(1, 5, 7)...
     stmt.createUpdate(sql).returnCols("id", "timestamp")...